Greigh/notebookitem-fivem/SCRIPT_DOCUMENTATION.md

 - Include usage examples for new options
 - Document any external dependencies

-This script ecosystem provides a complete solution for developing, building, testing, and deploying the notebook item resource efficiently and reliably.
+This script ecosystem provides a complete solution for developing, building, testing, and deploying the entire notebook resource suite efficiently and reliably.
+The suite includes the core notebook_item resource and comprehensive phone app integrations for all major FiveM phone systems.